rm-hull/cljs-dataview/README.md

                  (read-uint32-le reader) ; <== triangle-count
                  #(triangle-spec reader))))
 ```
-So in order to fetch the binary data ```fetch-blob``` returns a channel from which
+So in order to fetch the binary data, ```fetch-blob``` returns a channel, from which
 a javascript [DataView](https://developer.mozilla.org/en-US/docs/Web/API/DataView?redirectlocale=en-US&redirectslug=Web%2FJavaScript%2FTyped_arrays%2FDataView)
 is produced.
 In order to _sort-of_ treat the DataView object as an input stream,
-it is wrapped in a reader, which is then passed to the ```stl-spec```: hence the binary
+it is wrapped in a reader, which is then passed on to the ```stl-spec```: hence
-data is diced into a persistent map structure.
+the binary data is progressively diced into a persistent map structure.

 ```clojure
 (go